 - Joint tenancy property.
 Property that is owned jointly by the deceased and someone else may be passed directly to the surviving owner under a law called the right of survivorship.
 This can be a house that is owned by a couple, or a joint bank account with two named owners.
 In order to avoid probate, the survivor must have his or her name listed on the joint tenancy property and no other beneficiaries are on the title.

 - Beneficiary-designated accounts.
 Florida law allows residents to add a payable-on-death designation to checking accounts, savings accounts, retirement accounts, certificates of deposit, and life insurance policies.
 As long as the deceased person has designated a beneficiary, the money in the account may be transferred to the named person without probate.
-Florida also allows transfer-on-death designations on stocks and bonds, allowing beneficiaries to directly inherit brokerage accounts.

 - Enhanced Life Estate Deeds.
 Florida is one of the few states that allow enhanced life estate deeds, sometimes referred to as "Lady Bird deeds."
 These deeds allow residents to preserve their eligibility for Medicaid during their lifetimes while keeping valuable assets in the family.
 After death, the real property named in a Lady Bird deed pass automatically to beneficiaries without probate—meaning that assets cannot be taken by the state to recoup any Medicaid benefits used by the decedent.

-Let Us Help With Your Planning
+Let Us Help With Your Estate Planning

 The best way to protect your holdings and provide for your family members is to create a Florida estate plan tailored to your specific needs.
 Contact us today to speak to a member of our legal team about your ideas for the future.